Please send any suggestions and comments.

-There may be reasons why an adult, teen or child is experiencing symptoms of bipolar disorder, if these are addressed, it can often do much to alleviate these symptoms, as will be discussed further in this article.
+There may be reasons why an adult, teen, or child is experiencing symptoms of bipolar disorder.
+If these are addressed, it can do much to alleviate said symptoms, as will be discussed further in this article.

 Bipolar Disorder Types and Symptoms

-Bipolar disorder was previously referred to as "manic-depression," which can apply describe the mood swings that can be involved in bipolar disorder, as one sufferer said, before she sought help, she was "hanging from the ceiling," in her manic state.
+Bipolar disorder was previously referred to as "manic-depression," which can describe the mood swings that can be involved in bipolar disorder.
+As one sufferer said before she sought help, she was "hanging from the ceiling" in her manic state.

-is slightly less intense, a lower grade disorder, and is diagnosed when a client has had a major depressive episode and has hand one or more (less intense) hypomanic episodes (almost manic, but not fully manic).
+Bipolar II is a slightly less intense, lower-grade form of bipolar disorder, and is diagnosed when a client has had a major depressive episode and has had one or more (less intense) hypomanic episodes (almost manic, but not fully manic).

-During a two year period, experience episodes resembling dysthymia, but also has had one or more periods of hypomania, characterized by elevated, expansive, or irritable mood not of psychotic proportions.
+Cyclothymia - During a two-year period, he or she experiences episodes resembling dysthymia, but also has had one or more periods of hypomania, characterized by elevated, expansive, or irritable moods not of psychotic proportions.

 Symptoms of Bipolar Disorder - Symptoms of Depression

 Bipolar disorder is one of the most misdiagnosed mental illnesses.
 One psychologist stated, "It can be difficult to differentiate between the various disorders [referring to ADHD and bipolar disorder in particular] because the symptoms overlap."
-(Personal Communication, 2006).
+(Samuels, J. 2006).